Warm-up and cool-down

 How do I cool down after exercise?

-Simply reduce the intensity of the activity you have been doing – if you have been jogging, then walk; if you have been running, then jog; fast swimming then easy swim.
-This will help you gradually reduce your heart rate and begin the process of recovery.
-Gently stretching each of the main muscle groups for 10–15 seconds will restore their length and can help bring your mind and body back to a resting state.
+This’ll help you gradually reduce your heart rate and begin the process of recovery.
+Gently stretching each of the main muscle groups for 10 to 15 seconds will restore their length and can help bring your mind and body back to a resting state.